-In terms of an answer, you want to strike a balance between realism and aspiration.
+In terms of formulating an answer to this infamous five-years interview question, you want to strike a balance between realism and aspiration.
 A good answer, for instance, is that you will have accomplished your short-term goals at the company and will be transitioning into management.
 Then outline what those goals are.

 Whatever you do, don’t just say ‘still working here’ (show some ambition, for crying out loud), but don’t imply that you’re going to be ‘somewhere else’, either.
 Companies know when they are a steppingstone to something else, but it’s not something you should explicitly broadcast before you’ve even landed the job in the first place.